gotchoices/MyCHIPs/doc/learn-tally.md

 Perhaps the biggest functional difference with a MyCHIPs tally is, unlike its wooden predecessor, it can easily be amended by adding new credits or debits.
-It is a living ledger, keeping constant track of what is owed by one party to another.
+It is a living ledger, keeping constant track of what is owed by one party to the other.

 As a consequence, it is also possible for the stock to accrue a credit (negative) balance and the foil to accrue a debit (positive) balance.
 This makes the